Whiteknight/StoneFruit/docs/index.md

 # StoneFruit

 **StoneFruit** is a commandlet host and execution engine.
 It allows you to rapidly develop new command-line utility routines without having to create a new application for each one.
 StoneFruit is designed from the ground-up to be configurable, pluggable and flexible, and to easily integrate with your existing code.
-This includes DI/IoC containers if desired.
+It deeply integrates with your DI container, if you have one, to make all your application services available at every point of the execution pipeline.

 ## Quick Example: Git